rmislam/PythonSIFT/README.md

 It's as simple as that.
 Just like OpenCV.

 The returned `keypoints` are a list of OpenCV `KeyPoint` objects, and the corresponding `descriptors` are a list of `128` element NumPy vectors.
 They can be used just like the objects returned by OpenCV-Python's SIFT `detectAndCompute` member function.
+Note that this code is not optimized for speed, but rather designed for clarity and ease of understanding, so it will take a few minutes to run on most images.

 ## Template Matching Demo